cnbbooks/lfe-sicp/src/ch1/functions-as-returned-values.md

                             1.0))
 ```

-Similarly, we can express the second square-root computation from this section (an instance of Newton's method that finds a fixed point of the Newton transform of $$y \mapsto y^2 - x$$) as
+Similarly, we can express the second square-root computation from this section (an instance of Newton's method that finds a fixed point of the Newton transform of \\(y \mapsto y^2 - x\\)) as

 ```lisp
 (defun sqrt (x)